 The making of my new favorite lectin-free breakfast

 - Have all the above (or your choice) ingredients ready, on a working surface.

 - Cut a slit in the tortilla, starting from the center, down.

-- Start folding each quarter starting with the egg part and moving on, clock wise.
+- Start folding each quarter starting with the egg part and moving on, clockwise.

 - You can add the lettuce with the olives and eat it fresh.
 OR

 - You can slightly toast the wrap first on a sandwich maker or in a pan and add the lettuce after toasting.
-I don’t like to eat the leaves warm (they’ll get soggy and loose the vibrancy, but if you do you can also add the lettuce or arugula.
+I don’t like to eat the leaves warm (they’ll get soggy and lose the vibrancy, but if you do you can also add the lettuce or arugula.

 - Repeat with the second one.
 You can wrap both first and toast them at the same time.

 - Eat with more salad.

 More pictures of the process: